roman-milk/roman-milk.github.io/sticking-it-to-peggy.md

  "Don't worry Rob; it will be okay.
 I promise."

  That afternoon I got a call from Tom asking me to have a drink with him after work.
 Talk about awkward.
 Try sitting down with a guy you have known for twenty years, who is a good friend and whose wife you have just screwed with his knowledge.
 He must have known what I was thinking so he cut right to it.
-Report_Story #2